opencluster/design/Locks/Locks.md

 If a master node that is co-ordinating the set of a Lock goes offline, then a number of things for that lock need to be checked by the secondary when it becomes the master.
 Since there is a master node for each lock bucket, if that node goes offline, the secondary server will need to take over.
 Depending on what it knows about the lock, is how it would respond.
 Basically the master server will have handled the lock/unlock operation.
 The rest of the cluster would return information about the status of that operation.
 The master server will then redirect taht information to the secondaries, etc.   This means that the secondary should know what state the lock sync was in, and can re-send any lock details to the other servers, that it hasn't recieved full confirmation on.
 Every bucket has a cascading list of secondaries... so the updates should flow from one to the other.
 A secondary should have no problem whatsoever if it has to take over for a missing primary.

 When anything happens on any node that is a concern, then that alert should be sent to all nodes.
 The nodes themselves might not do anything about it, but can report it to monitoring solutions.

+## Preferred Secondary.

+LocationDomains are used to logically determine where the server nodes are.
+It does not have to be geographically based, but that generally makes the most sense.
+When the nodes are determining which should be the secondary of the master, there is logic that needs to be determined.
+This depends on your actual use case.
+This can be done using a mask, or specific LUA code that makes the determination.

+If a mask is used (Note, LUA code is used to process the mask).
+It gives preference to a node that fits within the mask, but does not much the locationDomain of the master node.

+If the master node has a location domain of 'au.perth.dc4.rack3.srv25', and a secondary already exists that has 'au.perth.dc4.rack2.srv08', and another node comes online with a location domain of 'au.sydney.dc1.rack2.srv85'.
+The new one will do the normal process of becoming a backup bucket node.
+Once the sync is complete, it will have a complete picture of the master and secondaries for each bucket.
+At the send of the sync, the master will be told by the new node, and the node it is cascaded from, this it is a new backup bucket.
+The master will then determine if the new node is better than the current secondary.
+If the master thinks it is a better match, it will promote the new node to be the first secondary.

+By default the logic will return a number that is the number of location domains that are different.
+The higher the level that is different, the higher the number.
+In this case, the existing secondary will return 2.
+The new secondary will return 4, which is higher.

+NOTE that the master will always be the one that determines if a secondary should be promoted or not.
+It is not up to the secondaries to ask to be promoted, otherwise we will have lots of secondaries constantly asking to be promoted.
+The master will only promote a secondary if it has a higher score.
+Using the mask method, anything that does

 ## Metrics